-To help mitigate these risks we maintain constant monitoring of the economic entity's financial position through a series of cross-linked financial programs and attempt to ensure the economic entity has accessible liquidity in the form of cash, readily saleable securities and access to bank and margin financing.
+To help mitigate these risks we maintain constant monitoring of the economic entity's financial position through a series of cross-linked financial programs and attempt to ensure the economic entity has accessible liquidity in the form of cash and readily saleable securities.
 The contracted cash flows of all financial liabilities (refer note 16) are equal to their carrying value and will mature within twelve months of the reporting date.